ibm-cloud-docs/transit-gateway/create-gre.md

 To create your GRE tunnel connection, follow these steps:

-1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){:external} and log in to your account.
+1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com){: external} and log in to your account.
 1. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **Interconnectivity**.
 1. Click **Transit Gateway** from the left navigation panel.
 Click the name of the transit gateway where you want to add a connection.

    If you are in the expanded view, click **View details**.
    {: tip}

 1. Click **Add connection**.
 1. Choose **GRE tunnel** as your network connection type.
 1. Choose an availability zone in which to create the tunnel, then select the base connection (which must be a classic infrastructure connection).
 1. Configure the remaining parameters for the connection:
    * Enter the remote gateway IP[^ip1] for the endpoint of the GRE tunnel.
    * Enter a `/30` remote tunnel IP[^ip2] for both ends of the tunnel, for example `192.168.103.2`.
    * Enter the local gateway IP address that the transit gateway uses to host the underlay network for the GRE tunnel.

       This IP address must not conflict with any networks connected to your transit gateway.
       {: note}
    * Enter a `/30` local tunnel IP[^ip3] for both ends of the tunnel, for example `192.168.103.1`.
    * Optionally, enter the remote BGP ASN, which is a valid 2 or 4 byte value of your choosing.

       You can leave this blank and a unique ASN is assigned.
       {: tip}
    * Enter a connection name for your GRE tunnel.

 1. Click the **Add** button to create the GRE tunnel.